 State Citation First enacted Most recent change Who gets immunity?
-9 Requirements for immunity Drug possession Paraphernalia possession Pretrial, Probation, or Parole Other protections Mitigation Subject of a request for medical assistance Evidence resulted from seeking such medical assistance "Seeking medical assistance" requires: Accesses or assists in accessing medical assistance or 911 Contacts or assists in contacting LE or a poison control center Provides care or contacts or assists in contacting any person or entity to provide care while awaiting the arrival of medical assistance to aid person experiencing, or believed to be experiencing, OD Note: Immunity applies to the person experiencing OD only on the person's first such OD.262 ТХ - - - - - - - - - - UT Utah Code § 58-37- 8(16) Utah Code § Mar.
-20, 2014 May 12, 2020 269 Seeker for self Seeker for others Affirmative defense that person or bystander: - reasonably believes that the person or another person is experiencing OD event due to the ingestion, injection, inhalation, or other introduction into the human body of CS or other substance 270 "Affirmative defense to an allegation" 273 (any quantity of CS except greater than 16 ounces "Affirmative defense to an allegation" 275 - Use of less than 16 ounces of marijuana or any controlled substance ✔ 276
+Requirements for immunity Drug possession Paraphernalia possession Pretrial, Probation, or Parole Other protections Mitigation Code Ann. § 485.031 Tex.
+Health & Safety Code Ann. § 483.041 eligible person committed another offense not subject to the protection; (3) the individual had a prior conviction for a covered offense or a prior placement on deferred adjudication community supervision for any covered offenses; (4) the individual successfully relied on the defense to gain acquittal previously; or (5) the individual previously requested emergency medical assistance for a possible overdose during the prior 18 months.
+UT Utah Code § 58-37- 8(16) Utah Code § 76-3- 203.11 (mitigation) Mar.
+20, 2014 May 12, 2020 Seeker for self Seeker for others Person experiencing OD Affirmative defense that person or bystander: - reasonably believes that the person or another person is experiencing OD event due to the ingestion, injection, inhalation, or other introduction into the human body of CS or other substance - reports, or assists a person who reports, in good faith the OD to a medical provider, EMS, LE, 911, or an emergency dispatch, or the person is the subject of a report - provides in the report a functional description of actual location of the OD that facilitates responding to the person experiencing OD - remains at the location of person experiencing OD until LE or EMS arrives or remains at medical care facility where person experiencing OD is located until responding LE arrives - cooperates with medical provider, EMS, and LE, including providing information Affirmative defense to an allegation of the commission of an offense (any quantity of CS except greater than 16 ounces of marijuana) Affirmative defense to an allegation of the commission of an offense - -Use of less than 16 ounces of marijuana - Use of a scheduled or listed controlled substance other than marijuana - Any violation of Chapter 37a, Utah Drug Paraphernali a Act √300

 State Citation First enacted Most recent change Who gets immunity?
-9 Requirements for immunity Drug possession Paraphernalia possession Pretrial, Probation, or Parole Other protections Mitigation 76-3- 203.11 (mitigatio n) Person experiencing OD - reports, or assists a person who reports, in good faith the OD to a medical provider, EMS, LE, 911, or an emergency dispatch, or the person is the subject of a report 271 of marijuana) 274 - provides in the report a functional description of actual location of the OD that facilitates responding to the person experiencing OD - remains at the location of person experiencing OD until LE or EMS arrives or remains at medical care facility where person experiencing OD is located until responding LE arrives - cooperates with medical provider, EMS, and LE, including providing information regarding the person experiencing OD and any substances the person may have introduced into their body - alleged to have committed offense in same course of events from which OD arose - medical assistance is not sought during the execution of a search warrant, arrest warrant, or other lawful search.
-272

-State Citation First enacted Most recent change Who gets immunity?
-9 Requirements for immunity Drug possession Paraphernalia possession Pretrial, Probation, or Parole Other protections Mitigation VA Va.
-Code Ann. § 18.2- 251.03 July 1, 2015 July 1, 2020 277 Seeker for self Seeker for others Person experiencing OD Seeker: In good faith seeks or obtains emergency medical attention for himself, if he is experiencing OD, OR for another individual, if such other individual is experiencing OD, by contemporaneously reporting such overdose to a firefighter, EMS, LE, or 911278 Person experiencing OD: Experiencing OD and another individual, in good faith, seeks/obtains emergency medical attention for such individual, by contemporaneously reporting such overdose to a firefighter, EMS, LE, 911279 Both: Remain at the scene of OD or at any alternative location to which he or person requiring emergency medical attention has been transported until LE responds to report Identifies themselves to LEO who responds to report Evidence obtained as result of individual seeking or obtaining emergency medical attention Not seek or obtain medical attention during the execution of a search Arrest and prosecution (any amount) 280 Arrest and prosecution 281 - Public intoxication -
+Requirements for immunity Drug possession Paraphernalia possession Pretrial, Probation, or Parole Other protections Mitigation regarding the person experiencing OD and any substances the person may have introduced into their body - alleged to have committed offense in same course of events from which OD arose - medical assistance is not sought during the execution of a search warrant, arrest warrant, or other lawful search. -Any violation of Chapter 37b, Imitation Controlled Substances Act VA Va.
+Code Ann. § 18.2- 251.03 July 1, 2015 July 1, 2021 Seeker for self Seeker for others Person experiencing OD Seeker: In good faith seeks or obtains emergency medical attention for himself, if he is experiencing OD, OR for another individual, if such other individual is experiencing OD, by contemporaneously reporting such overdose to a firefighter, EMS, LE, or 911 Person experiencing OD: Experiencing OD and another individual, in good faith, seeks/obtains emergency medical attention for such individual, by contemporaneously reporting such overdose to a firefighter, EMS, LE, 911 Both: Remain at the scene of OD or at any alternative location to which he or person requiring emergency medical attention has been transported until LE responds to report Identifies themselves to LEO who responds to report Arrest and prosecution 303 Arrest and prosecution - -Public intoxication -Unlawful purchase, possession, or consumption of marijuana -Unlawful purchase, possession, or consumption of alcohol -